BMR Calculator

 Frequently Asked Questions

-BMR is measured under strict resting conditions (12-hour fast, complete rest, thermoneutral environment).
+• BMR is measured under strict resting conditions (12-hour fast, complete rest, thermoneutral environment).
 RMR (Resting Metabolic Rate) is measured under less strict conditions and is typically 10–20% higher than BMR.
-Most online calculators estimate RMR but label it BMR.
+Many formula-based estimators are closer to RMR, even when they are labeled as BMR.